Wakanda/wakanda-editor-gui/README.md

 Welcome to the repository of the new Wakanda GUI Designer.
 It is currently a **Proof Of Concept**, so it might be unstable and contains bug.
 Do not hesistate to report if you find one by opening an issue.

-**Note**
-This version has been pulled from [this commit on GUID branch, repo Wakanda/sw](https://github.com/Wakanda/sw/commit/bd08f08b7efaabc830a8e82fd43e79ac51dccfaa), then adapt to run standalone.

 # Setup
 ## Prerequisites
 - NodeJS (tested with node v4)